aws-amplify/docs/android/how-to-android-kinesis-data-stream.md

  val bytesUsed = recorder.diskBytesUsed
  // Do something with bytesUsed
 ```
-To learn more about working with Amazon Kinesis, see [Amazon Kinesis Developer Resources] (http://aws.amazon.com/kinesis/developer-resources/).
-To learn more about the Kinesis classes, see the [API Reference for the Android SDK] (http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/).
+To learn more about working with Amazon Kinesis, see [Amazon Kinesis Developer Resources](http://aws.amazon.com/kinesis/developer-resources/).
+To learn more about the Kinesis classes, see the [API Reference for the Android SDK](http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/).

 ## Use KinesisFirehoseRecorder